Cincinnati Bearcats men's basketball: 1989–2005: Huggins era

-2006–2009 – Resurrecting a gutted program
+2006–2019: Cronin era

 In the spring of 2006, Mick Cronin was hired as head coach, replacing interim coach Andy Kennedy after the dismissal of Bob Huggins.
 Cronin was tasked with picking up the pieces from a depleted program after Huggins was abruptly asked to resign three months before the 2005 season, and a temporary coach in Kennedy for the previous season.
 Due to the school having little-to-no recruiting going on for around a full calendar year, Cronin was forced to scrounge for players.
 He even had a couple players on the school's football team play, one being future NFL linebacker Connor Barwin.

-Although Cronin's teams struggled early in his UC career, he improved the school's win total each of his first five seasons.
-After two straight losing seasons, UC began to get back on track under Cronin in the 2008–09 season with an 18–14 record.
-This was then followed by an NIT appearance and a brief return to the Top 25 polls during the 2009–10 campaign.

-2010–2019 – Return to winning ways

-Despite the surroundings, Cincinnati began the retooling process, becoming the only program from a major conference to improve its win total every season from 2007 to 2011, building from 11 wins in 2007 to 26 victories and a return to the NCAA tournament in 2011.
+Although the Bearcats continued to finish with losing seasons early in Cronin's tenure, the school's win total increased each of his first five seasons, and were the only men's basketball program in a major conference to improve their win total every season from 2007 to 2011.
+This culminated in an NCAA tournament appearance in 2011, their first since the 2005 tournament.

-Now a fixture at the Big Dance, Cincinnati can include itself among an elite list of six programs appearing in eight consecutive NCAA Tournaments, along with Duke, Gonzaga, Kansas, Michigan State and North Carolina.
-This run of 9 consecutive NCAA Tournament appearances by Cincinnati would see UC advance to the Round of 32 five times and to the Sweet 16 once as of the 2018–19 season.

 During the 2014–15 season, Mick Cronin discovered he had an arterial dissection and sat out the rest of the season, last coaching December 17 against San Diego State.
-Assistant Coach, Larry Davis took the reins and lead the team onto a respectable season and classic overtime victory over Purdue in the first round of the NCAA tournament.
+Assistant Coach, Larry Davis took over head coaching responsibilities and lead the Bearcats to a berth in the NCAA tournament and a first round win over Purdue.

+In the 2018 NCAA tournament the #2 Bearcats' led their first round opponent, Nevada, by 22 points with 11 minutes remaining.
+Nevada mounted a furious comeback, scoring 16 straight points over the next 3 minutes.
+With 9 seconds left, Nevada took their first and only lead of the game at 75–73, and would hold on to upset Cincinnati.
+The defeat tied the second largest comeback to-date in NCAA Tournament history.

-In 2013–14 season and 2017–18 season Cincinnati were American Athletic Conference regular season champions and in 2017–18 and 2018–19 seasons Cincinnati won the American Athletic Conference men's basketball tournament.
+In the 2013–14 and 2017–18 seasons Cincinnati were American Athletic Conference regular season champions.
+In the 2017–18 and 2018–19 seasons Cincinnati won the American Athletic Conference men's basketball tournament.
 During this time many notable players came to Cincinnati with several progressing to the NBA, such as Sean Kilpatrick, Troy Caupain, Jacob Evans, and Gary Clark.
 The Bearcats also featured consecutive AAC Player-of-the-Year (POY) winners in Gary Clark and Jarron Cumberland.